ec-europa/toolkit/README.md

 >```
 > </p></details>

+### 1.2 Upgrade through upstream merge

 If you are absolutely certain that you have no starterkit modifications in any other files then we can let you try an upgrade path.
 But we do not guarantee a working starterkit after you merge the branch.
 So if you decide to merge the upgrade branch, please use an intermediary to forward a pull request so you can review it fully.

 > <details><summary><b>Merge guide for</b>: <a href="https://github.com/ec-europa/subsite-starterkit/tree/upgrade/2.x/3.x">https://github.com/ec-europa/subsite-starterkit/tree/upgrade/2.x/3.x</a></summary><p>
 >